 The study also confirmed that dogs did not seem to seek out grass due to a nutritional need.
 The dogs that had a diet with less fruit and veg were no more likely to eat grass than those with a high proportion of it present in their food.

 The study did not back up claims that dogs may eat grass to get more fibre.
 So why else would dogs eat grass?

 Do dogs just like the taste?

-So, whilst the study did not examine this aspect, given the lack of evidence to support any of the other possibilities it can lead us to assume that many dogs eat grass purely because they find the taste enjoyable.
+So, whilst the study did not examine this aspect, given the lack of evidence to support any of the other possibilities it can lead us to assume that many dogs eat grass purely because they like the taste of grass.

 Some dogs can be very particular about the grass they eat.
 You may notice that your dog tends to eat grass more frequently during the spring.
 This is when the new shoots are growing so the grass is at its freshest and potentially tastiest.